7 min read

 Sleep is massively undervalued in our fast-paced modern world.
 But sleep deprivation studies have shown that sleep is actually more important to survival than food.
 You can survive up to a month without food, yet the longest anyone has gone without sleep is 11 days.
 After only three or four nights without sleep, you can start to hallucinate.

 There are so many entrepreneurs who buy into the myth that less sleep equals getting more done.
-Arnold Schwarzenegger famously said “you don’t need 8 hours sleep, just sleep faster”, but I couldn’t disagree more.
+Arnold Schwarzenegger famously said “You don’t need 8 hours of sleep, just sleep faster.”
+But I couldn’t disagree more.
 Different people have different needs, but you need to find out your sleep requirements and do what’s best for your own sleep ‘chronotype’.

 Our infamous sleep pods at Mindvalley HQ in Kuala Lumpur